KqSMea8/AirplayServer/README.md

 # Building on desktop Linux:

-For building on Ubuntu 18.04 or 20.04, follow these steps:
+For building on desktop linux, follow these steps as per your distribution:

+## Ubuntu 18.04 or 20.04
 ```bash
 sudo apt-get install cmake libavahi-compat-libdnssd-dev libplist-dev libssl-dev \
     libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav \